subjektify/composer/README.md

-# Getting Started with Create React App
+# Subjektify Composer

+Develop, build, and deploy your decentralized applications effortlessly with Subjektify's Composer.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts